Free Oracle Tips

 Each operation, regardless of success, is logged in the oradim log file (ORACLE_HOME\database\OraDim.Log).
 This file should be checked for errors after each oradim command is executed.

 The oradim utility provides more than just the ability to start and stop Windows databases. oradim can create and edit databases.
-It also allows DBAs to configure script-based installation mechanisms, bypassing the Oracle Database Configuration Assistant’s graphical user interface (GUI).
+It also allows Remote DBAs to configure script-based installation mechanisms, bypassing the Oracle Database Configuration Assistant’s graphical user interface (GUI).

 For a reference of all oradim commands, use the oradim –help command.